 - Do not configure user profiles - CAS will not configure the behavior for user profiles.
 By default, users will maintain a unique local profile on each Session Host to which they connect.
 Select this option if you plan to configure your own roaming profile solution using group policy objects (GPOs) or third-party software.

-- End-user (non-admin) access to the Windows Task Manager
+- Enable access to Task Manager in the Cloud Desktop

 Additionally, servers for each Collection Pool are created in a dedicated organizational unit (OU) in Active Directory.
 Administrators can define group policy objects (GPOs) and link them to the OU for specific Collection Pools to further customize the end-user experience for each collection.